 Intelligent process automation is the use of artificial intelligence to automate a business process.
 It can be used for any type of business process, from simple tasks like data entry to more complicated processes such as supply chain management.

 IPA is used in various domains like healthcare, finance, and manufacturing.
 It helps in improving efficiency and decision-making capabilities of these companies.
-The AI-powered software can be used for tasks like customer service, data analysis, content generation, image recognition etc.
+The AI-powered software can be used for tasks like customer service, data analysis, content generation, image recognition, accounts payable automation etc.

-Intelligent process automation, at its core, is the combination of RPA and various Artificial Intelligence (AI) technologies to automate larger decision-based business processes that previously required an employee to intervene and execute.
+Intelligent process automation, at its core, is the combination of RPA and various Artificial Intelligence (AI) technologies including workflow management software to automate larger decision-based business processes that previously required an employee to intervene and execute.
+This is also known as hyperautomation and we recommend following up with the latest trends.

 Benefits of Intelligent Process Automation